cortmiem/PlayIntegrityNEXT/README.md

     sleep 04 && if pgrep -f com.google.android.gms > /dev/null; then pkill -f com.google.android.gms; else echo "Process is not running."; fi && if pgrep -f com.google.android.gms.unstable > /dev/null; then pkill -f com.google.android.gms.unstable; else echo "Process is not running."; fi

-The apk wss made with tasker, this is the profile:
+The apk was made with tasker, this is the profile:

 https://github.com/daboynb/PlayIntegrityNEXT/blob/main/Gms.tsk.xml